 Children need special attention, since they tend to spend more time outdoors and can burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
 Children need to be taught about the dangers of too much sun exposure as they become more independent.

 For more on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.

 Watch for abnormal moles

 Checking your skin regularly may help you spot any new or abnormal moles or other growths and show them to your doctor before they even have a chance to turn into skin cancer.

-Certain types of moles are more likely to develop into melanoma (see the section “What are the risk factors for melanoma skin cancer?”).
-If you have moles, depending on how they look, your doctor may want to watch them closely with regular exams or may remove some of them if they have certain features that suggest they might change into a melanoma.
+Certain types of moles are more likely to develop into melanoma (see Melanoma skin cancer risk factors).
+If you have moles, depending on how they look, your doctor may want to watch them closely with regular exams or may remove some of them if they have features that suggest they might change into a melanoma.

 Routine removal of many moles is not usually recommended as a way to prevent melanoma.
-Some melanomas may develop from moles, but most do not.
-If you have many moles, getting careful, routine exams by a dermatologist, along with doing monthly skin self-exams, might be recommended.
+Some melanomas develop from moles, but most do not.
+If you have many moles, getting careful, routine exams by a dermatologist, along with doing monthly skin self-exams are, might be recommended.